HarshitTrivedi-HT/final_kalputsav/README.md

 # final_kalputsav
-Fianl website layout for Kalputsav
+Finl website layout for Kalpotsav a